 1 September 2021

 We were delighted to welcome four new deacons to our diocese on 25 September.
-Each of the new ordinands has shared a little of their story, you can also watch the livestream of the service.
+Each of the new ordinands has shared a little of their story.

 The Rt Revd Graham Usher, Bishop of Norwich presided over the service with the Revd Hilary de Lyon preaching.
 At the end of the ordinations, Bishop Graham prayed this prayer over the new deacons: